-Essential Element Related Iowa Academic Standard in Science SCI.EE.8.LS.Plant-1 Use data to explain that plants use energy (i.e., sunlight) and matter (i.e., air and water) to produce food (i.e., plant matter) for growth. the role of photosynthesis in the cycling of matter and flow of
+Essential Element Related Iowa Academic Standard in Science SCI.EE.8.LS.Plant-1 Use data to explain that plants use energy (i.e., sunlight) and matter (i.e., air and water) to produce food (i.e., plant matter) for growth.
+8-LS1-6 Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms.

-$rac{2}{2}$ Science knowledge is based upon logical connections between evidence and explanations.
+m riangle Science knowledge is based upon logical connections between evidence and explanations.

-[/] EE.RI.8.8 - Determine the argument made by an author in an informational text.
+\swarrow EE.RI.8.8 - Determine the argument made by an author in an informational text.